Stade Toulousain

-Toulouse is the most successful club in Europe, having won the Heineken Cup/European Rugby Champions Cup a record five times – in 1996, 2003, 2005, 2010 and 2021.
+Toulouse is the most successful club in Europe, having won the Heineken Cup/European Rugby Champions Cup a record six times – in 1996, 2003, 2005, 2010, 2021 and 2024.
 They were also runners-up in 2004 and 2008 against London Wasps and Munster, respectively.
-Stade Toulousain have also won a record 21 Boucliers de Brennus, the French domestic league trophy.
+Stade Toulousain have also won a record 24 Boucliers de Brennus, the French domestic league trophy.
 It is traditionally one of the main providers for the French national team and its youth academy is one of the best in the world.
+Stade Toulousain also have the biggest fan base in Europe, and the biggest social media and brand presence of any non-national rugby team across both league and union.

 Their home ground is the Stade Ernest-Wallon.
 However, big Top 14 matches along with European games are often played at the Stadium Municipal de Toulouse.
 The club colours are red, black and white.

 History

 Roots and foundation

 Before 1907, rugby union in Toulouse was only played in schools or universities.
-In 1893, students of secondary school "Lycée de Toulouse" got together in a new team "Les Sans Soucis".
-Once attending university, the same students founded "l'Olympique Toulousain", which became "Stade Olympien des Etudiants de Toulouse" (SOET) a few years later in 1896.
-In the same period, 'non-students' grouped in "le Sport Athlétique Toulousain" (SAT) while students of the veterinary school created "l'Union Sportive de l'Ecole Vétérinaire" (USEV).
+In 1893, students of secondary school "Lycée de Toulouse" got together in a new team "Les Sans-Soucis".
+Once attending university, the same students founded "l'Olympique Toulousain", which became "Stade Olympien des Étudiants de Toulouse" (SOET) a few years later in 1896.
+In the same period, 'non-students' grouped in "le Sport Athlétique Toulousain" (SAT) while students of the veterinary school created "l'Union Sportive de l'École Vétérinaire" (USEV).
 Both entities merged in 1905 and called themselves "Véto-Sport".
 Finally in 1907, Stade Toulousain was founded resulting from a union between the SOET and Véto-Sport.